lafncow/mlflow-tasks/README.md

 ## Task

 A class to run workflow tasks by:
- 1. executing functions, files, notebooks, or MLFLow models as tasks
+ 1. executing functions, files, notebooks, MLFlow projects, or MLFLow models as tasks
  2. passing data in and out of tasks, using caching and mlflow logging as needed
  3. logging the task execution as an MLFlow run
  4. logging helpful parameters, metrics, and artifacts (for example: logging notebook tasks as html)